 What Can I Do to Reduce the Impact of Chlorine?

 - Carbon shower filters are the most common type of filters, as they are relatively inexpensive.
 They work via activated carbon, which absorbs contaminants and impurities.
 Often used on kitchen taps or water pitchers, carbon filters are great for cold or room-temperature water.
 However, because carbon filters are affected by heat, they are often ineffective at purifying shower water.
 Once the water passing through the filter reaches a certain temperature, it negates the activated carbon within–rendering the filter effectively useless.

 - KDF filters use equal parts copper and zinc, which when pressed together create a tiny electrical charge.
 This results in a redox reaction (oxidation/reduction)–a process where electrons in the chlorine are exchanged with the filter’s metals, converting it into harmless components.
 While effective at eliminating chlorine, KDF filters are unable to filter out chloramines.

 Vitamin C Filters:

-- While not the most popular choice, Vitamin C filters are arguably the best option–even having been promoted by the U.S Department of Agriculture.
+- While not the most popular choice, nor the best proven, Vitamin C filters are arguably the cheapest option–even having been promoted by the U.S Department of Agriculture.
 The filter uses a tube of pure Vitamin C (ascorbic acid) that neutralizes the chlorine and/or chloramines.
 Although they are generally the most effective shower filters, they also tend to be the most pricey and the ascorbic acids tubes need to be frequently replaced.